 This is a brief listing of the Top 25 items, using the general ranking.

 NOTE: 16 other weaknesses were considered for inclusion in the Top 25, but their general scores were not high enough.
-They are listed in the On the Cusp focus profile.
+They are listed in a separate "On the Cusp" page.